 More resumes his dispatch on the value of reading and learning in Erasmus’ letter by explaining that he continues to pass down this valued education to his children, which Erasmus asserts will “eliminate idleness and improper amusements” (Erasmus 224:13).
 He says that a passion for reading and literature yields a defense against such vices, and beyond that it “is the way to absorb the highest principles, which can both instruct and inspire the mind in the pursuit of virtue,” essentially reasoning that this literary passion is both the path from vice and the path towards virtue (Erasmus 224:20-22).
 Without this liberal education, the religious-based intentions of the political figures within More’s society are fruitless; they lack a compass to the true moral and stable community life enjoyed by the Utopians.
 The men and women of sixteenth century society possess no defenses to combat idleness, which is what fosters the malignant intentions and ignorance within so many leaders of the time, and, as Erasmus says, “nothing is more intractable than ignorance” (Erasmus 224:28-29).

 Ultimately, More’s society is downtrodden by the severe deficiency of liberal education within the system.
 Without this noble privilege, this path to virtue, the men at the helm of sixteenth century politics are overshadowed by spectrums of greed, unchristian punishments and laws, and immoral behavior.
 These evils and more spawn from the brew of idleness and ignorance that men rot within during this time, despite all of their claims in the name of God.
-Ironically, a society based off human reason and value rather than religion holds more moral standards and customs than that of a supposedly Christian society.
+Ironically, a society based on human reason and value rather than religion holds more moral standards and customs than that of a supposedly Christian society.
 The Utopians accomplish this feat through an honest love of education, literature, and reading as a whole.
 They have their priorities correctly aligned because they “devote their time to the freedom and cultivation of the mind, [because] that, they think, constitutes a happy life” (More 66).

+Excellent response.
+You demonstrate the connections between the two readings, showing and explaining how the exhibit source provides further evidence of the value of liberal education.
+Well written, incorporating plenty of quotes (maybe too many?).
+5/5

+Oral Presentation: A

 I pledge that I have neither received nor given unauthorized assistance during the completion of this work.
 Peter George Plotas